remusa/algorithms-practice/concepts/cheat-sheet.md

   * Has access to its outer context (the parent's), but not the other way around.
   * Has access to *3 scopes*: local, the parent's and the global.
   * *Usage*:
-    * Extends behaviour of the parent function.
+    * Extends behavior of the parent function.
     * Hides implementation details.
     * Preserves values created in the parent function.